Facts on Australia’s newest world-class boating destination

-- The Waterfront Tavern construction is underway, with the steel portal frame due to arrive on site at the end of January.
-Construction is forecast to be completed in 2021.
+- The Waterfront Tavern construction is underway and is forecast to be completed in 2021.

 - The Waterfront Tavern will have seating for approximately 250 people and will create an estimate of 50 ongoing local jobs when it opens.

 - Construction of The Harbourside Dining Precinct is underway.
 The Balmoral Group will operate part of the dining precinct in line with the Waterfront Tavern and lease the remaining tenancies.
-The detailed shop fitouts of the first tenancies are due to commence in February 2021 and be completed by June 2021, with the remaining Harbourside Dining tenancies completed by the end of 2021.
+The detailed shop fitouts of the first tenancies are underway and due to be completed by June 2021, with the remaining Harbourside Dining tenancies completed by the end of 2021.

 - The Harbourside Dining Precinct will add further jobs to the Waterfront with an estimated mix of 150 to 200 casual, part time and full-time jobs.

 - The hotel is in the final stages of development assessment.
 Subject to planning approval it is anticipated that construction will commence later in 2021 and be complete by end of 2023.

 - The $100 million hotel is a key piece of the region’s tourism infrastructure program.
 Located right on the harbour edge, the hotel will include 117 rooms, 32 serviced apartments and 42 residential apartments across 11 storeys.

 Opening of the Harbour

 - Opening of the harbour and the full extent of the harbour surrounds can only take place once all related construction activities are completed.
 This includes completion of Shellharbour Marina, The Waterfront Tavern, Harbourside Dining Precinct, public boat ramp and car park, Foreshore Promenade and boardwalks.

 - The opening is forecast for later this year however is subject to weather and is to be confirmed.